Mount Tambora: Ecosystem

 A team led by the Swiss botanist Heinrich Zollinger arrived on Sumbawa in 1847.
 Zollinger sought to study the area of eruption and its effects on the local ecosystem.
 He was the first person after the eruption to ascend the summit, which was still covered by smoke.
 As Zollinger climbed, his feet sank several times through a thin surface crust into a warm layer of powder-like sulfur.
 Some vegetation had regrown, including trees on the lower slope.
 A Casuarina forest was noted at 2200 to 2550 m, while several Imperata cylindrica grasslands were also found.
 In August 2015 a team of Georesearch Volcanedo Germany followed the way used by Zollinger and explored this way for the first time since 1847.
 Because of the length of the distance to be travelled on foot, the partly very high temperatures and the lack of water it was a particular challenge for the team of Georesearch Volcanedo.

 Resettlement of the area began in 1907, and a coffee plantation was established in the 1930s in the Pekat village on the northwestern slope.
 A dense rain forest of Duabanga moluccana trees had grown at an altitude of 1000 to 2800 m.
 It covers an area up to 80000 ha.
 The rain forest was discovered by a Dutch team, led by Koster and de Voogd in 1933.
 From their accounts, they started their journey in a "fairly barren, dry and hot country", and then they entered "a mighty jungle" with "huge, majestic forest giants".
 At 1100 m, the trees became thinner in shape.
 Above 1800 m, they found Dodonaea viscosa flowering plants dominated by Casuarina trees.
-On the summit was sparse Edelweiss and Wahlenbergia.
+On the summit was sparse "edelweiss" (though true alpine edelweiss is not found in Indonesia) and Wahlenbergia.

 An 1896 survey records 56 species of birds including the crested white-eye.
 Several other zoological surveys followed and found other bird species, with over 90 bird species discoveries in this period, including yellow-crested cockatoos, Zoothera thrushes, Hill mynas, green junglefowl and rainbow lorikeets are hunted for the cagebird trade by the local people.
 Orange-footed scrubfowl are hunted for food.
 This bird exploitation has resulted in population declines, and the yellow-crested cockatoo is nearing extinction on Sumbawa island.

 A commercial logging company began to operate in the area in 1972, posing a threat to the rain forest.
 The company holds a timber-cutting concession for an area of 20000 ha, or 25% of the total area.
 Another part of the rain forest is used as a hunting ground.
-In between the hunting ground and the logging area, there is a designated wildlife reserve where deer, water buffalos, wild pigs, bats, flying foxes and species of reptiles and birds can be found.
+In between the hunting ground and the logging area is a designated wildlife reserve where deer, water buffalos, wild pigs, bats, flying foxes and species of reptiles and birds can be found.
 In 2015, the conservation area protecting the mountain's ecosystem was upgraded to a national park.